Table of Contents

 - Secondary efflorescence: skin change on the basis of a primary efflorescence or via external damages

 A papula is a small, circumscribed elevation.
-Its diameter is less than 1 cm.
+Its diameter is less than 0.5 cm.
 These nodules can develop from an increase in substance of both the dermis and the epidermis.
-A nodus is greater than 1 cm, of firm consistency, and can reach into deeper layers of the dermis.
-A plaque is an areal increase in tissue with confluent papules.
+A nodus ranges from 0.5 cm to 5 cm, of firm consistency, and can reach into deeper layers of the dermis.
+A plaque is a real increase in tissue flat-topped, raised lesion with confluent papules.

-A tumor is a large node, which develops from an increase of tissue in the dermis or epidermis.
+A tumor is a large node greater than 5 cm, which develops from an increase of tissue in the dermis or epidermis.
 Examples are benign and malignant neoformations like the basaliom.

 Vesiculae and bullae are circumscribed cavities filled with free fluid.
 They only differ from each other in size.
 The border between vesicula and bulla is a diameter of 5mm.